mattrussi/gitlab-com-runbooks/docs/duo/triage.md

 A [rate limit](https://docs.gitlab.com/ee/security/rate_limits.html) was enforced by the application.

-- **Identified by:** [Log events](https://log.gprd.gitlab.net/app/r/s/qI2yt) exist for the Rails application with `status: 429` but no such events exist in Cloudflare logs, i.e. if a 429 was observed but the request passed successfully through the GitLab application, then it originates [from Cloudflare](#symptom-429-too-many-requests-cloudflare).
+- **Identified by:** [Log events](https://log.gprd.gitlab.net/app/r/s/qI2yt) exist for the Rails application with `status: 429` but no such events exist in [Cloudflare logs](../cloud_connector/README.md#logs).
+  This implies the request was rejected before it was forwarded to Cloudflare.
+  If instead it passed successfully through the GitLab application, but Cloudflare logs show it was rejected with 429, then it originates [from Cloudflare](#symptom-429-too-many-requests-cloudflare).
 - **Solution:** Consider increasing endpoint RLs if you think requests are throttled too aggressively.
   Reach out to the respective codeowner of the endpoint that is enforcing the rate limit.